-In the event of MCB participation in a syndicated facility, the mandated EPFI will take the lead for the Environmental and Social Risk Management Process on behalf of the syndicate.
-The steps outlined in the Equator Principles shall apply and the process shall comply with this policy.
+In the event of MCB participation in a syndicated facility, the mandated Equator Principles Financial Institution (EPFI) will take the lead for the Environmental and Social Risk Management Process on behalf of the syndicate.
+The steps outlined in the Equator Principles will apply and the process will comply with this policy.

-4. Objectives
+5. Objectives